Social Determinants of Health and Health Disparities: What Every Researcher Needs to Know

 Designing Clinical Research (EPI 202).
 Exceptions to this prerequisite may be made with the consent of the Course Director, space permitting.

 Course content will be delivered through weekly interactive lectures.
 These will take place on Tuesdays from 1:00 PM to 3:00 PM, Jan.
-10 to Feb.
-9 for the 1-unit course and Jan.
-10 to Mar.
-21 for the 2-unit course.
-An optional online discussion section will be held on Wednesdays, 3:15 PM - 4:15 PM.
+8 to Feb.
+5 for the 1-unit course and Jan.
+8 to Mar.
+19 for the 2-unit course.
+An optional online discussion section will be held on Tuesdays, 1:00 PM to 3:00 PM.

 Grades will be based on homework assignments.

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will receive, upon request, a Certificate of Course Completion.